 1) Check the item ASAP, before you wrap.
 The less time between buying a product and you testing it thoroughly, the better.
 It’s much easier to get your money back for a defective product if you flag problems right away, and it’s harder for the seller to claim it was your fault.
 If the device has a camera, check the lens for scratches and take a test picture.
 If the seller doesn’t cooperate when you flag issues, try contesting the charge with your credit card company, which can often get your money back.

 2) Use customer service to your advantage.
 If you buy online with a vendor such as Amazon, use the online chat feature to give feedback on the purchase.
 A lot of customers find they can get issues addressed quickly by flagging problems this way.

 3) Plan to rewrap.
 Sometimes when you buy refurbished, the original box is damaged or missing.
 If you are giving the item as a gift, you might want to put some care into making sure it looks nice when you give it.

 4) Don’t toss the old electronics!
 If you are upgrading electronics, your older devices could still be working.
-Read more about how you can sell, donate or recycle those used items by checking our U.S. PIRG blog here.
+You can sell, donate or recycle those used items.